 I also designed a fancy egg-shaped tag to attach to the basket.
 I will probably write my girls’ names on it in gold ink.
 (I am sharing the printable–read on for how to get it!)

 Then my 12-year-old and I came up with a detail that is not so much about being fancy–though we did use a fancy font for our note from E. Bunny!
 It is very important to me that Easter still be a religious celebration, even though I love a good egg-hunt and matching Easter outfits like no one else.
 I just figure that if the Easter Bunny is going to be bringing a basket for the kids, he should be reminding my children about the reason they are getting a gift in the first place.
 My daughter and I worked together to write this poem about the real reason for the season!
-I will have this available as a free printable to my Facebook fans (Click the tab that says Freebies if this doesn’t take you there), as well as the printable label above.
+I will have this available as a free printable to my Facebook fans, as well as the printable label above.

 For more tips, tricks and Easter basket ideas for lots of different people in your life, visit the Fry’s Easter DIY Pinterest Board.
 I’m excited #EasterBasketHop around and see all of the great baskets that other bloggers have come up with!